Compare our best business credit cards

 How does a business credit card work?

 Your business can use a credit card for any purchases that take credit card payments.
 You’ll receive a monthly bill detailing what you've spent and how much money you need to pay off.
-You can usually pay off the balance in full, or the minimum amount set out in your statement.
-It will nearly always take longer to pay off the balance if you only make the minimum repayment though.
+You can usually pay off the balance in full, a specified amount or the minimum amount set out in your statement.
+It will nearly always take longer to pay off the balance and cost more overall if you only make the minimum repayment.

 Business credit cards have different interest rates, so it’s important to understand how much interest you could be paying if you don’t pay off the balance immediately.
 Some business credit cards also include an annual usage fee, so always check the terms and conditions to avoid any unexpected surprises.